FlyingWorkshop/Desmos-Creations/index.md

 ## FAVORITES
 - [Phase Portrait Exploration](https://www.desmos.com/calculator/lilwyec9wp)
 Graph the phase portrait for a homogenous linear system (i.e. x' = Ax).
-Sometimes the trajectories will disapear, this is because the solution involves an imaginary step and Desmos does not natively support complex operations, so workarounds have to be creative.
+Sometimes the trajectories will disappear, this is because the solution involves an imaginary step and Desmos does not natively support complex operations, so workarounds have to be creative.
 Work on the complex trajectory visualizer is currently on hiatus.
 <iframe src="https://www.desmos.com/calculator/rtmtk5sqwz?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 - [Cross and Dot Product Exploration](https://www.desmos.com/calculator/0jxxmckzww)